GS2Mesh: Surface Reconstruction from Gaussian Splatting via Novel Stereo Views: Related Efforts

 \subsection{Multi-View Stereo and Stereo Matching}

-Multi-View Stereo (MVS), the task of extracting depth maps from multiple views, is a fundamental surface reconstruction method in computer vision.
+Multi-View Stereo (MVS) is a fundamental geometry reconstruction method, where depth maps are extracted for each reference image based on correspondences with neighboring images.
 In the field of deep MVS methods, the pioneering work of MVSNet \cite{mvsnet} introduced an end-to-end framework for MVS learning, which can be divided into three parts: 2D feature extraction, homography, and 3D cost volume with 3D convolutions.
 Latter methods presented an improvement to this scheme, by improving the 3D cost volume \cite{zhang2020visibility,ma2022multiview}, improving the architecture for 2D feature extraction \cite{wang2021patchmatchnet}, using a vision transformer (ViT) architecture for feature extraction \cite{mvsformer}, and improving 3D convolutions for more efficient computations using a coarse-to-fine method \cite{gu2020cascade, yang2020cost}.
-To fuse the extracted depth maps into one point cloud or mesh there are two main methods; Fusibile \cite{Gipuma}, which has recently been generalized by \cite{yan2020dense}, and TSDF \cite{TSDF}, which we chose to use in our method.
+To fuse the extracted depth maps into one point cloud or mesh there are two main methods: Fusibile \cite{Gipuma}, which has recently been generalized by \cite{yan2020dense}, and TSDF \cite{TSDF}.
+MVS methods deeply rely on accurate camera poses for the calculation of epipolar lines, and on in-the-wild scenes they struggle to achieve high accuracy as in the controlled environment, since small errors in pose estimation result in a noisy reconstruction, as we show in our ablation study.

-Deep stereo matching methods \cite{kendall2017end, chang2018pyramid,zhang2019ga,shen2021cfnet} are related to deep MVS methods, however, since it is guaranteed that matching pixels between two images must lie in the same row, the cost volume layer works on the disparity instead of the depth.
+Deep stereo matching methods \cite{kendall2017end, chang2018pyramid,zhang2019ga,shen2021cfnet, poggi2021synergies, laga2020survey} are related to deep MVS methods, however, since it is guaranteed that matching pixels between two images must lie in the same row, the cost volume layer works on the disparity instead of the depth.
 Recent state-of-the-art stereo matching models, such as RAFT \cite{RAFT}, IGEV \cite{xu2023iterative}, and DLNR \cite{DLNR}, use iterative refinement using GRU or LSTM layers.
-In our method we chose to use DLNR.

-The common flaw of MVS methods is that they deeply rely on accurate camera poses for the calculation of epipolar lines, and on in-the-wild scenes they struggle to achieve high accuracy as in the controlled environment, since small errors in pose estimation result in a noisy reconstruction, as we show in our ablation study.
-Furthermore, in contrast to MVS methods, the camera poses of stereo-calibrated images are relatively close to one another, and the images share the same image plane.
-Therefore, our method is not only less prone to occlusions, but also requires consistency from the novel view synthesis algorithm only for short distances and on the same image plane, thus, ensuring a more accurate and less noisy reconstruction.
+Unlike MVS methods, stereo methods require only two images which are typically closer to each other compared to MVS, and share the same image plane, resulting in less occluded regions which are visible only in one of the views.